 A general education course open to all.
 A music listening course designed for the non-music major.
 Students explore music through its basic elements, forms, styles, and major composers.
 Music majors should enroll in MUSI 1307.
-Lecture Hrs. = 3, Lab Hrs. = 0 Pre/Corequisite: READ 300 or equivalent

 Music Literature

 Open to all students and required of music majors and minors.
 It includes a study of various masterpieces in music, a study of the major composers, and a study of stylistic characteristics of historical eras.
 Included also will be introduction to score reading and music research techniques.
 Concert attendance is required.
 Performance/Lecture Series attendance is required.